Coast Mountain College

 Cool Options

-• Applied Coastal Ecology: Blending biology, geography and oceanography, this program teaches students to examine how coastal ecosystems react to the stresses imposed on them by humans.
+• Applied Coastal Ecology: Blending biology, geography and oceanography, this program teaches students to examine how coastal ecosystems react to the stresses imposed by humans.

-• Criminology: Mock trials are part of this exploration of the justice system.
+• Criminology: Students take part in mock trials in this look at the justice system.

-• First Nations Fine Art: The Freda Diesing School of Northwest Coast Art has offerings about the art of the First Nations of the Pacific’s northwestern coast.
+• First Nations Fine Art: Named after the Haida artist, the Freda Diesing School of Northwest Coast Art offers courses about the art of the First Nations of the Pacific, on B.C.’s northwestern coast.